top of page

 Devon Melillo

-Devon Melillo joins the faculty in Brandon Valley as an active music educator from Sioux Falls, SD.
-Mr. Melillo graduated from South Dakota State University with his Bachelor of Music Education and minor in Spanish, where he led the SDSU Pride of Dakotas Marching Band Drumline, as well as served as principal percussionist in collegiate-level Wind Ensembles and Intercollegiate Bands.
-In Brandon Valley, Mr. Melillo directs the Middle School Bands, serves as Assistant Director of the Marching Band, and directs the Brandon Valley Winter Percussion Ensemble (a national finalist competitive indoor drumline).
+Devon Melillo is an active music educator in the Brandon Valley School District and comes from Sioux Falls, South Dakota.
+Devon graduated from South Dakota State University with his Bachelor of Music Education and minor in Spanish, where he led the SDSU Pride of Dakotas Marching Band Drumline, as well as served as principal percussionist in collegiate-level wind ensembles and intercollegiate bands.
+In Brandon Valley, Devon directs the middle school bands, high school percussion ensemble, serves as assistant director of the marching band and directs Brandon Valley Indoor, a PSW national semi-finalist competitive indoor drumline.

 bottom of page